Research Projects

 Background

 Aid sanctions are a type of financial punishment imposed on a country by other countries or international organisations in response to a political coup, armed conflict, or human rights abuses.
 Humanitarian catastrophes in Burkina Faso, Sudan, and Myanmar have brought aid sanctions to the centre of the foreign affairs strategy debate because of their inadvertent negative effects on human health.
 Our analysis investigates the effects of aid sanctions from 1990 to 2019 on maternal and child mortality.
-These questions are particularly relevant in the context of the abrupt shift in US foreign aid policy in 2025, leading to aid prohibitions that might resemble aid sanctions in their effects.

 Methods

 Data were drawn from a broad set of sources, including population health metrics databases, established sanctions databases, and a novel global dataset on aid sanctions created for this study.
 We assessed the prevalence of the use of aid sanctions worldwide during 1990–2019 and estimated their impact on official development assistance (ODA) and development assistance for health (DAH).
-We investigated the effect of aid sanctions on infant (age <1 year), children younger than 5 years (hereafter referred to as under-5), maternal (within 42 days of the end of pregnancy), and all-age mortality rates using panel difference-in-differences ordinary least squares estimation.
-We applied linear regression methods and included country and year fixed effects, country-specific time trends, and multiple control variables.
-We also conducted a series of sensitivity analyses, including entropy balancing, to confirm the validity of our results.

 Findings